 Land use refers to how land is currently used and how it should be used in the future.
 Population and economic trends help predict future needs for various land uses.
 The City of Fort Worth guides land use to ensure that land resources appropriately encourage economic development, promote a variety of housing choices, preserve natural and historic resources, and accommodate transportation routes and public facilities, in order to protect and improve Fort Worth's quality of life.
 An understanding of Fort Worth's land use and zoning puts into perspective the City's development history and how Fort Worth may continue to develop.
-According to the North Central Texas Council of Governments (NCTCOG), low density single-family residential (including duplexes and townhouses), and manufactured housing occupies the greatest amount of developed land area in Fort Worth.
+Single-family housing, and manufactured housing occupies the greatest amount of developed land area in Fort Worth.
 In recent decades, development has often occurred in a leapfrog fashion, leading to a pattern of land uses that is irregular, non-contiguous, and less efficient and cost-effective to serve than is desirable.
-The City of Fort Worth also has the largest amount of vacant and developable land among cities in the North Texas region.
-This provides an opportunity to grow in more focused and efficient development patterns in the future.